R

 It’s important to include a Raggle’s ears in its grooming routine.
 Carefully clean the underside of each ear using a soft cloth and a cleaning solution designed for this purpose.
 This gentle cleaning removes dust, dirt, wax, and other material that could lead to an ear infection.

-Some of these dogs suffer from environmental allergies to pollen, dust, or other floating debris.
+Some of these dogs suffer from environmental allergies to pollen, dust, or other airborne debris.
 Brushing this dog once a week can help an owner to be aware of any signs of these allergies.
 Red or dry patches of skin can signal an environmental allergy.
 A qualified veterinarian can prescribe a topical ointment or other treatment for this type of allergy.

 Training

 Raggles are intelligent, strong-willed dogs.
 This combination can sometimes result in challenges during obedience training.
 In addition, this dog can be distracted by birds, squirrels, and other animals in the area.
-After all, its Rat Terrier and Beagle parents are both prey driven.
+After all, its Rat Terrier and Beagle parents are both prey-driven.
 So, it’s a good idea to keep the training sessions short and conduct them in an area with as few distractions as possible.
 Some Raggle owners train their dogs in a room in their home or take obedience training classes held inside a building.
 Treats and verbal praise also help this smart dog to learn all of its lessons.

 Exercise